dotansimha/graphql-code-generator/docs/getting-started/codegen-config.md

 - **`generates` (required)** - A map where the key represents an output path for the generated code and the value represents a set of options which are relevant for that specific file.
 Below are the possible options that can be specified:

   - **`generates.plugins` (required)** - A list of plug-ins to use when generating the file.
 Templates are also considered as plug-ins and they can be specified in this section, such as `typescript-common` or `typescript-mongodb`.
-A full list of supported templates can be found [here](../templates).
+A full list of supported plugins can be found [here](../plugins).
 Additional plug-ins can be specified to affect the code generation behavior as detailed blow:

     - **`generates.plugins.add`** - A code string to append to the top of the generated file; for example: `// tslint:disable` to disable linting for that file.